Point Placing Strategies

 Basic Grid Placement

-This example places dots on a grid using a nested loops.
-This is a very common and reusable tactic in generative coding, and well worth studying until you understand it completely.
+This example places dots on a grid using a nested loop.
+This is a very common and reusable tactic in generative coding, and is well worth studying until you understand it completely.

 Basic Random Placement